Indiana authorities investigate deaths of 3 patients within a week at addiction treatment center

 “All three of these cases are suspected of involving some type of drug overdose; however, aspects of the incidents are suspicious, and no conclusions or determinations have been made at this time,” police said in a news release.

 The third patient death occurred Sunday, when first responders and fire personnel called about a smoke alarm found the body of a 28-year-old man at the treatment center.
-Police said “initial indications are that the male committed suicide,” but toxicology results and final autopsy findings are pending.
+Police said it’s likely suicide, but toxicology results and an autopsy are pending.

 Police have requested security video and records from Landmark Recovery, but they had not received those from the company as of Wednesday, said Troy Warner, public information officer for the St. Joseph County Police Department.